 September 10th is World Suicide Prevention Day, and BC Children’s Hospital is spreading the message that suicide is preventable.
-Death by suicide among young people continues to be a serious problem; it is the second leading cause of death among young people in BC, Canada and worldwide.
+Death by suicide among young people continues to be a serious problem; it is the second leading cause of death among young people in Canada.
 Strong feelings of stress, confusion, fear and anxiety can be experienced when faced with problems or obstacles they are having difficulties managing in their lives.
 This can be anything from family problems, troubles with friends or peers, pressure from school and homework to mental or physical health disorders/diseases.

 We know that talking about it can spread awareness of resources available, reduce stigma and encourage help-seeking, and is the first step to take if you are concerned about someone who may be thinking about suicide.
 Dr. Tyler Black, psychiatrist at BC Children’s Hospital and specialist in suicide is reminding us that while talking about suicide with someone you’re worried about may be difficult, it could encourage them to seek help.